gedoensmax/brewing/README.md

-# brewing
+# Recipe Catalog

-All recipes Stored as YAML
+All recipes Stored as YAML for our excellent beers and also for the shitty ones.